ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 access control lists - are in place to ensure only authorised roles and systems may access an internal api-catalog well-known URI.

+A comprehensive API catalog that is regularly audited may assist the Publisher in decommissioning 'zombie' APIs i.e., legacy/obsolete APIs that should no longer be available.
+Such APIs represent a security vulnerability as they are unlikely to be supported, monitored, patched or updated.

 Note the registration of domain names and associated policies is out of scope of this document.